 Comedians Nicko and Joe will be returning to Abertoir for their usual brand of acerbic wit and mockery as they guide us through their live commentary of another 80s classic that probably should have gone the way of shoulder pads and mullets...

 And here’s some more info on some of the things we’ve already announced…

-Professor Martin Barker, who was one of the highest profile opponents to the video nasties panic, will be giving an exclusive presentation all about his role fighting the government, the media and Mary Whitehouse herself.
-He’ll be looking at how it all came about, exposing the lies and fabrications, and sharing with us this whole sorry affair from his own personal experience.
+Professor MARTIN BARKER, who was one of the highest profile defenders of the video nasties, will be giving an exclusive presentation all about his role fighting the government, the media and Mary Whitehouse herself.
+He’ll be looking at how the whole sorry affair came about, exposing the lies and fabrications, and sharing with us his own personal experience of the time.

-There’s plenty more things planned, plenty of guests we’ve got lined up, and plenty of surprises we won’t reveal just yet…but we’re shaping together a splendid festival this year, and we look forward to welcoming you back!
+There are plenty more things planned, plenty of guests we’ve got lined up, and plenty of surprises we won’t reveal just yet…but we’re shaping together another splendid festival this year, and we look forward to welcoming you back!